mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 SumSpectra                        MasterOnly, Identical
 UnaryOperation                    all
-WeightedMean                      all                     see ``BinaryOperation``
+WeightedMean                      all                     see ``BinaryOperation`` SANSCalculateTransmission              MasterOnly, Identical SANSConvertToQ                         all SANSConvertToWavelength                all SANSConvertToWavelengthAndRebin        all SANSCreateAdjustmentWorkspaces         all SANSCreateWavelengthAndPixelAdjustment MasterOnly, Identical SANSCrop                               all
+SANSLoad                               MasterOnly, Identical   child algorithms may actually be run with ``ExecutionMode::Distributed`` if that is their default
+SANSMaskWorkspace                      all
+SANSMove                               all
+SANSNormalizeToMonitor                 MasterOnly, Identical
+SANSReductionCore                      all
+SANSScale                              all
+SANSSingleReduction                    all
+SANSSliceEvent                         all
+SANSFitShiftScale                      MasterOnly, Identical
+SANSStitch                             MasterOnly, Identical
 ================================= ======================= ========

 Currently none of the above algorithms works with ``StorageMode::Distributed`` in case there are zero spectra on any rank.